savetz/AdventuresInVideoland/README.md

 ROLLERCOASTER-2018 includes updates by Kevin Savetz.
 Modified to work with a Pioneer LD-V2200 or compatable laserdisc player.
 Fixed bugs, added a title screen, but true to the original.

+ROLLERCOASTER-DVD.
+Modified to work with a Pioneer DVD-V8000 DVD player.
+Made a few small changes that pleased me.

 -Kevin Savetz https://twitter.com/kevinsavetz